Annanardo/Art/README.md

 ```bash
 python main.py "Bansky" -a
 ```
 This argument allows to insert a new artist to the database.
-The -a activates the `inserter` function which first checks if the artist already exists in our database and then generate a sequence of questions to insert all the necessary data:
+The -a activates the `add_element` function which first checks if the artist already exists in our database and then generate a sequence of questions to insert all the necessary data:

 ```bash